softwareunderground/52things/chapters/Niccoli_1.md

 rslt = interactive(sigmoid_demo, w=FloatSlider(min=-2.7, max=2.7, step=0.1, value = 1))
 ```

-The command calls the sigmoid_demo function specifying a range for parameter w (for the purposes of this demo chosen to be from -2.7 to 2.7, in steps of 0.1; the parameter c is held constant since we want an antisymmetric colourmap), which pre-generates all the results at once and activates the slider, allowing users to interact with the tool, following the subsequent  command `display(rslt)`.
+The command calls the sigmoid_demo function specifying a range for parameter w (for the purposes of this demo chosen to be from -2.7 to 2.7, in steps of 0.1; the parameter `c` is held constant since we want an antisymmetric colourmap), which pre-generates all the results at once and activates the slider, allowing users to interact with the tool, following the subsequent  command `display(rslt)`.
 Using `interactive` also allows access to the returned colormap array in later cells so that it can be exported.

-As an aside, an alterantive to creating a sigmoid colourmap would be to modify directly the seismic amplitudes applying a sigmoid stretch; although I prefer the colourmap approach, I show how to do thins in a third notebook, Scaling_seismic_sigmoid.ipynb (https://github.com/mycarta/Sigmoid_app/blob/master/Scaling_seismic_sigmoid.ipynb).
+As an aside, an alterantive to creating a sigmoid colourmap would be to modify directly the seismic amplitudes applying a sigmoid stretch; although I prefer the colourmap approach, I show how to do this in a third notebook, Scaling_seismic_sigmoid.ipynb (https://github.com/mycarta/Sigmoid_app/blob/master/Scaling_seismic_sigmoid.ipynb).

 The final version of the app, which I am planning to build using Bokeh (https://bokeh.pydata.org/en/latest/), will include the ability to save the colourmap in a variety of formats, and also to import a user-defined seismic section in either SEGY or ASCII format.